 This course prepares students to develop and maintain therapeutic relationships with their clients.
 Students learn the foundations of professionalism, including the importance of professional boundaries.
 Students develop interpersonal communication skills to build rapport with clients and develop clear awareness and boundaries related to differences between professional touch and sensual or sexual touch.
 Other topics such as power differential, transference and counter-transference are explored.

 In this course, students will be practicing their newly developing skills in techniques learned in the Massage Basics Pre-requisite course and Spa Treatment course by providing massage/treatments on members of the general public.
-In addition, students will be practicing their client communication skills, session timing, bolstering and draping, and safety skills.
-Students are under the supervision of an experienced instructor.
+In addition, students will be practicing their client communication skills, session timing, bolstering and draping, and safety skills while under the supervision of an experienced instructor.
 Evaluations will be given by both the clients as well as the instructor.